makinacorpus/django_pyoidc/docs/tutorial.rst

 You can now configure your URLs.
 In the following example, the Django application is hosted at app.local:8082.

-We configure our client URLs as such :
+We configure our client URLs as such:

 * ``Root URL`` and ``Home URL`` redirects to the root of our application *http://app.local:8082*
 * With ``Valid redirect URIs`` we allow the user to be redirected to our application, or the one listening on ``localhost:9091`` and ``127.0.0.1:9091`` (for debug purposes)
-* With ``Valid post logout redirect URIs`` the user can be redirected to our application after logout : *http://app.local:8082/**
+* With ``Valid post logout redirect URIs`` the user can be redirected to our application after logout: *http://app.local:8082/**
 * ``Web origins`` is set to *+* which allows (through CORS) all origins from the redirect URIs

 TODO: using a 2nd app at localhost:9091 is confusing, remove that, use a localhost:something, better